 BSc (Hons) Health and Social Care will provide you with a detailed understanding of health and social care policy and practice.
-You will study the key contemporary issues that influence health, social care and the wellbeing of individuals and communities, from a theoretical, policy and practical level.
+You'll study the key contemporary issues that influence health, social care, and the wellbeing of individuals and communities, from a theoretical, policy, and practical level.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Study the concepts, theories and models underpinning contemporary health promotion and lifestyle behaviour change.
 Examine biopsychosocial theoretical approaches, values, and beliefs in relation to the application of models of health promotion and behaviour change.

 Develop knowledge of life course approaches towards health, incorporating biopsychosocial theoretical perspectives.
 Gain knowledge and a critical understanding of each early life stage from before birth through to young adulthood, including contemporary challenges which are compared to different historical periods and different geographical places.

 Learn about the theory and practice of quantitative research methodologies and methods in social science.
 Apply the principles underpinning quantitative research to the analysis and interpretation of statistical data.
 Carry out your own research, investigating an aspect of contemporary social life, learning how to think about, organise, manage, and report quantitative research.

 Study what lessons can be learned by partner agencies about the safeguarding of children and vulnerable adults, through the analysis of real serious case reviews.

 Learn about the sociology of health, medicine, and the body, and examine the growth and power of medicine and its role in regulating our bodies.
 Explore interesting case studies of women’s bodies, gay men, transgender bodies, bodily enhancement and the racialisation of bodies.
 Examine the role of medicine and the body in creating a socially constructed idea of what is ‘normal’.